TAM-DS/Texas-Energy-Data-Pulse/README.md

-# Texas Energy Data Pulse
+# 🌎 Texas Energy Data Pulse → The Intelligence Frontier

-*A data-driven exploration of how power becomes intelligence — across Texas, the Gulf, and orbit.
+**A data-driven exploration of how power becomes intelligence — across Texas, the Gulf-Saudi Arabia, UAE and Qatar, and orbit.
 20 dashboards.
-One mission: turning efficiency into alpha.*
+One mission: turning efficiency into alpha.**

 ![Energy Data Analytics](https://img.shields.io/badge/Focus-Energy%20Analytics-orange) ![Update Frequency](https://img.shields.io/badge/Updates-Bi--weekly-blue) ![Data Driven](https://img.shields.io/badge/Approach-Data%20Driven-green)

 🎯 About This Series

-What began as a Texas Energy dashboard series has evolved into a global intelligence project — exploring how compute power, energy efficiency, and agentic AI are redefining modern infrastructure.
+**What began as a Texas Energy dashboard series has evolved into a global intelligence project — exploring how compute power, energy efficiency, and agentic AI are redefining modern infrastructure.**

-Each dashboard in this repository visualizes a different dimension of transformation: from megawatts to teraflops, from on-prem to orbit, from human oversight to autonomous systems.
+**Each dashboard in this repository visualizes a different dimension of transformation: from megawatts to teraflops, from on-prem to orbit, from human oversight to autonomous systems.**

-## 🧩 Each dashboard is interconnected — collectively mapping how energy, compute, and intelligence form the backbone of the modern economy.
+**🧩 Each dashboard is interconnected — collectively mapping how energy, compute, and intelligence form the backbone of the modern economy.**

 # 🗂️ Complete Analysis Index